xtaran/zsh-debian/debian/pkg-zsh-workflow.md

 Now git will ignore quilt's directory for this repository.
 Unfortunately, this has to be done for each checkout.
-Luckily, this only has an impact for people who want to work on 'pkg-zsh'.
+Luckily, this only has an impact for people who want to work on *pkg-zsh*.
 Everyone else can savely ignore the directory.